zendframework/zend-expressive/docs/book/v3/reference/migration.md

 - `injectPipelineFromConfig()`: use the new `ApplicationConfigInjectionDelegator` and/or the static method of the same name it defines.
 - `injectRoutesFromConfig()`: use the new `ApplicationConfigInjectionDelegator` and/or the static method of the same name it defines.

+### ApplicationFactory

+`Zend\Expressive\Container\ApplicationFactory` no longer looks at the `zend-expressive.programmatic_pipeline` flag, nor does it inject pipeline middleware and/or routed middleware from configuration any longer.

+If you want to use configuration-driven pipelines and/or middleware, you may register the new class `Zend\Expressive\Container\ApplicationConfigInjectionDelegator` as a delegator factory on the `Zend\Expressive\Application` service.

 ### NotFoundHandlerFactory

 `Zend\Expressive\Container\NotFoundHandlerFactory` now returns an instance of